Skip to main content

 Batch inference REST requests

-TTo retrieve many inferences in a single REST call, use the batch request syntax .
-It's similar to the single request syntax, but instead takes a list of inference requests.
-Each item in the list is an inference represented by an ID followed by the arguments for the main function.
+To process many inferences in a single REST call, use the batch inference syntax .
+It's similar to the single inference syntax, but instead takes a list of inference requests.
+Each item in the request's list is an ID followed by the arguments for the inference function.

 def example_doubler(foo: int):